uvacw/tcst/README.md

 Very first draft of a script to parse LexisNexis output.

+### lnsentiment.py

+Conducts a sentiment analysis of folders with lexis nexis articles

 ### nutop5.py

 This program parses the information provided in the "Meest gelezen" (most read) section on the homepage of the Dutch news site nu.nl.
 It can access nu.nl directly, or process a folder with previously saved copies of the nu.nl homepage.
 It writes the output to a file named output.csv, containing URL, title, and position on the Top 5-ranking of the article.